CameronBrooks11/Cams-Nexus/pages/Tasks Dump.md

 - *This needs to be empty by the end of each day*
 -
-- To send ASAP Culmination of Current Work
+- To send Pearce ASAP Culmination of Current Work
 	- SnapTessSCAD paper outline and repo
 	- Mini Press paper
 	- PipeFitting repo and asking